alibaba-archive/rpc-client-go/README.md

 ![](https://aliyunsdk-pages.alicdn.com/icons/AlibabaCloud.svg)

-Alibaba Cloud Rpc Client for Go a tool for Go developers to manage client.
+Alibaba Cloud RPC Client for Go a tool for Go developers to manage client.

-This document introduces how to obtain and use Alibaba Cloud Rpc Client for Go.
+This document introduces how to obtain and use Alibaba Cloud RPC Client for Go.

 ## Requirements
 - It's necessary for you to make sure your system have installed a Go environment which is new than 1.10.x.

 ## Installation
-Use `go get` to install SDK：
+Use `go get` to install:

 ```sh
 $ go get -u github.com/aliyun/rpc-client-go